TNY-Robotics/Documentation/src/tny360/programming/python/intro.md

+---
+title: TNY Robotics | Python Programming Introduction
+description: Learn how to program your TNY - 360 robot using Python.
+This guide covers prerequisites, installation, and basic programming steps.
+---

 # Programming your TNY - 360 in Python

 This section will guide you through the process of programming your TNY - 360 in Python.